amayavilayvong/CSC325ClassProject/website/README.md

 ```

 * This command will ensure that jest is setup and that you can use the command below to run the test script.
-* After jest is successfully installed, make sure that you are cd'd into the `__tests__` directory before proceeding.
+* After jest is successfully installed, make sure that you are cd into the `__tests__` directory before proceeding.
 * Once this has been verified, run the following command:

 ```bash
 npm run test
 ```
-* The output of this command will show the tests that were successfully passed as well as any tests that were failed, along with documentation for why the test faied.
+* The output of this command will show the tests that were successfully passed as well as any tests that were failed, along with documentation for why the test failed.

 ## Learn more